Dallas Has Been Waiting 45 Years For This Hal Thomson Designed Highland Park Home to Come on the Market

 This elegant dining room with a beautiful chandelier and beautifully carved fireplace surround sets the mood at twilight for a lovely dinner.

-There are some homes, like this one, that always make a guest smile when invited to an intimate dinner or a large party.
+There are some homes, like this one, that always make a guest smile when they are invited to an intimate dinner or a large party.
 The memories of fun, frivolity and thoughtful conversations add to the mystique and enduring affection for this home in Highland Park.

 Magazines Have Continued to Feature the Home